wyattscarpenter/cs3113/1/README.txt

 To Run
 Run the executable by itself to run in interactive mode.
 Pass a batchfile into stdin or as an argument to run the commands in the batchfile.
+See https://oudalab.github.io/cs3113fa18/projects/project1.html for list of commands and specification.

 Bugs and Assumptions
 This project contains no bugs to the best of my knowledge at this time.
 However, it does contain these assumptions: